-Two studies (five references), each published as full papers, were excluded (Robinson 1999; Teper 2011).
+Three studies (nine references), each published as full papers, were excluded (Robinson 1999; Sadr 2019; Teper 2011).
 One was a single-dose study which examined the effect of mannitol on bronchial mucus clearance (Robinson 1999).
-The second study was a dose-response type study, and we could not incorporate any data on a clinically-used dose (Teper 2011).
+The second study did not randomise selection to interventions, but describes using random sampling to identify participants (Sadr 2019).
+The final study was a dose-response type study, and we could not incorporate any data on a clinically-used dose (Teper 2011).